Patreon/patreon-wordpress/readme.txt

 = 1.5.0 =

-* Patreon WordPress is now compatible with Paid Memberships Pro
+* Patreon WP is now compatible with Paid Memberships Pro
 * Both plugins cooperate over monthly membership and monthly pledge formats
 * Paid Memberships Pro gated content can be unlocked via Patreon if user has qualifying pledge level that matches PMP gated content
 * Patreon gated content can be unlocked by a matching PMP membership level